royandugu/Virtual-Try-on-Eyewear-Side-view/README.md

 Face Transform Module is not available in facemesh javascript.
 So it does not give proper depth / z coordinates.
 So 3d effect look weird when using perspective camera.

 While writing code to places objects relative to facemesh model, [facemesh model UV visualization](https://github.com/google/mediapipe/blob/master/mediapipe/modules/face_geometry/data/canonical_face_model_uv_visualization.png) can be helpful.

+## Needed

+1. Canvas logic, because need the canvas just like